audiocogs/aurora.js/README.md

 ## Building

-Currently, the [import](https://github.com/devongovett/import) module is used to build Aurora.js.
-You can run the development server by first installing `import` with npm, and then running it like this:
+Currently, the [importer](https://github.com/devongovett/importer) module is used to build Aurora.js.
+You can run the development server by first installing `importer` with npm, and then running it like this:

-    sudo npm install import -g
+    sudo npm install importer -g
-    import src/aurora.coffee
+    importer src/aurora.coffee

 You can also build a static version like this:

-    import src/aurora.coffee aurora.js
+    importer src/aurora.coffee aurora.js

 By itself, Aurora will play LPCM, uLaw and aLaw files in a number of containers.
 Be sure to add additional codec support by including some of our other decoders such as [FLAC.js](https://github.com/ofmlabs/flac.js),